peterbaile/frontend-challenge/README.md

   * User can remove a course by clicking the __x__ button and corresponding changes will be reflected immediately
   * At the bottom of the page, the user can either check-out or return to the home page to continue their course selection
     * `Go back to Course Selection` button enables user to return to home page
-    * `Confirm` button will return "sucess" if the number of courses chosen is smaller or equal to 7.
-If there is no courses chosen, the user will be redirected to home page to choose more course.
+    * `Confirm` button will return "sucess" if the number of courses chosen is smaller than or equal to 7.
+If there is no course chosen, the user will be redirected to home page to choose more courses.

 4. __The Persistency of Data__
   * The list of courses present in the cart is stored in `Local Storage`.
 Therefore, even after refreshing the page, the list of courses that the user selects will still be kept.
-    * It is normal if you see some greyed-out "add" buttons even after refresh.
+    * It is normal if you see some greyed-out "add" buttons after refreshing.
 This is because your preference list consisted of the 7 courses is stored and the "add" buttons are disabled intentionally.

 5. __In-place Modification__
-  * Any modification on course will be reflected in the page without actually having to refresh the page.
+  * Any modification will be reflected in the page without having to refresh.
-    * To achieve this, `React lifecyle Methods` are used, such as `componentDidMount()`
+    * To achieve this, `React lifecyle Methods` are used, such as `componentDidMount()`, to repeatedly render the page after state change

 6. __Intuitive Interface__
   * With the apparent color changes on hover and easy-to-follow icons, this web is easy to use.